- January/February digital edition 2026

 Conclusion

 Eye health is closely connected to overall health, and we must support our patients with a holistic approach to eye care.
 Through lifestyle changes, nutrition, and smart use of supplements, we can improve our patients’ eye health as well as their general health and quality of life.
-Regular clinic visits are an important part of holistic, preventive care, allowing us an opportunity to provide education in addition to diagnosis and treatment.
+Regular clinic visits are an essential part of holistic, preventive care, allowing us an opportunity to provide education in addition to diagnosis and treatment.

 Kumar MJ Jr, Kotak PS, Acharya S, Nelakuditi M, Parepalli A. A comprehensive review of ocular manifestations in systemic diseases.
 Cureus.
 2024;16(7):e65693. doi:10.7759/cureus.65693